Anyone who’s worked in digital marketing knows that conversions are the lifeblood of any online marketing campaign.

-By including all of those poorly-tracked accounts in our analysis, we were heavily underestimating the actual conversion rate of AdWords accounts.
+By including all of those poorly-tracked accounts in our analysis, we were heavily underestimating the actual conversion rate of Google Ads accounts.

 To Wordstream’s credit, they had tried to account for this by excluding accounts with less than 10 conversions, but that still left a lot of accounts that we knew from our audit process weren’t tracking conversions effectively.